Jenn Baxter: Women's

 The 2023–24 season began well for Team Black as they reached the final of the Summer Series, losing 5–4 to Danielle Inglis.
 In their third event, they reached another final where they narrowly lost to Jessica Daigle.
 With their success from the previous season, the team qualified as the sixth seeds for the 2023 PointsBet Invitational.
 After defeating Nancy Martin in the opening round, they upset Jennifer Jones in the quarterfinals before dropping the semifinal to Rachel Homan.
 In their next two events, the team reached the quarterfinals of both the 2023 Tour Challenge Tier 2 and the Stu Sells 1824 Halifax Classic, losing out to Madeleine Dupont and Stefania Constantini respectively.
 In November 2023, the team ranked sixteenth in the world, qualifying them for the 2023 National Tier 1 Slam.
 They finished with a 1–3 record, earning a victory over Korea's Ha Seung-youn.
 At the 2024 Nova Scotia Scotties Tournament of Hearts, the team easily qualified for the playoffs through the A event.
 They then lost to Heather Smith in the 1 vs. 2 game but defeated Mackenzie Mitchell in the semifinal to reach the final.
 There, they could not defend their provincial title for a third time, dropping the final 6–4 to Team Smith.
 After the season, the team's lead Shelley Barker retired from competitive women's play.
 The team then added Jill Brothers and Marlee Powers for the 2024–25 season.

-The revised lineup saw Brothers slot in at third with Baxter and Everist moving to second and lead respectively while Powers was named as the alternate.
+The revised lineup saw Brothers slot in at third with Baxter and Everist moving to second and lead respectively, and while Powers was named as the alternate, she would rotate with Baxter at second.
 The team had success in their first season together, winning the Tier 2 event of the 2024 Tour Challenge, qualifying them for the 2024 National Grand Slam, where they lost in the Quarterfinals to Anna Hasselborg.
-Black would also go on to fin the 2025 NS Women's Championship, beating clubmate Mackenzie Mitchell in the final, qualifying the team to represent Nova Scotia at the 2025 Scotties Tournament of Hearts.
-At the 2025 Scotties, the Black rink finished 2nd in Pool B with a 6–2 record, and would make it to the semifinals, where she lost to Kerri Einarson 9–8 after a measurement in the 10th end, winning a bronze medal for Nova Scotia.
+Black would also go on to win the 2025 NS Women's Championship, beating clubmate Mackenzie Mitchell in the final, qualifying the team to represent Nova Scotia at the 2025 Scotties Tournament of Hearts.
+At the 2025 Scotties, the Black rink finished 2nd in Pool B with a 6–2 record, and would make it to the semifinals, where they lost to Kerri Einarson 9–8 after a measurement in the 10th end, winning a bronze medal for Nova Scotia.
 Baxter had to leave the game early due to a family emergency, which was later revealed to be the death of her father, Blair.